Why People Love Chanhassen, Minnesota

 From 2004 through 2009, local property taxes decreased as property values increased overall, a nice draw for new residents.
 Unemployment has remained lower than the national average (3.5% compared to 5.2% in June 2017), indicating a need for new workers to move into town.
 Chanhassen has ample room to expand its population within its 24-mile radius.

-20th Century Growth
+Large 20th Century Economic Growth

 Native American land ownership ended here in 1853 and additional white settlers moved in after a wave of German immigrants arrived.